I'm going to start Urban Thrilling Adventure Walk workshops for foreign

 bounty to be had in the form of coconut water.
 This poured out when the coconut

+shell broke open and was collected in a bowl kept underneath.
 The firm white flesh would then be scraped with a special scraper.

 The resulting scraped mass when squeezed between the palms gave the much prized